MustakimHF/Marketing-Business-Dashboards/README.md

 - Transform and model data using **SQL + DuckDB**.
 - Build **professional dashboards** in both **Power BI** and **Tableau**.
 - Communicate insights with **clear business framing**.

-📌 Perfect for an internship portfolio: demonstrates **analytics, BI, and communication skills**.

 ---